syncfusion-content/maui-docs/MAUI/DataForm/migration.md

 <tr>
 <td>{{'[ItemsSource](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.DataForm.DataFormPickerItem.html#Syncfusion_XForms_DataForm_DataFormPickerItem_ItemsSource)'| markdownify }}</td>
 <td>ItemsSource</td>
-<td>Gets or sets the collection which will get displayed in picker where the user can select from available items.</td>
+<td>Gets or sets the collection, which will be displayed in the picker where the user can select from available items.</td>
 </tr>

 <tr>
 <td>{{'[DisplayMemberPath](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.DataForm.DataFormPickerItem.html#Syncfusion_XForms_DataForm_DataFormPickerItem_DisplayMemberPath)'| markdownify }}</td>
 <td>DisplayMemberPath</td>
-<td>Gets or sets a path to a value on the source object that will get displayed in picker.</td>
+<td>Gets or sets a path to a value on the source object that will get displayed in the picker.</td>
 </tr>

 <tr>
 <td>{{'[ValueMemberPath](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.DataForm.DataFormPickerItem.html#Syncfusion_XForms_DataForm_DataFormPickerItem_ValueMemberPath)'| markdownify }}</td>
 <td>SelectedValuePath</td>
-<td>Gets or sets a path to a value on the source object which will get saved to data field.</td>
+<td>Gets or sets a path to a value on the source object which will get saved to the data field.</td>
 </tr>
 </table>